openpodcast/spotify-connector/README.md

 # Set up the connector
 connector = SpotifyConnector(
     base_url="https://generic.wg.spotify.com/podcasters/v0123"
-    client_id="your_client_id", #login to spotify and monitor connection to get the id podcast_id="your_spotify_podcast_id",
+    client_id="05a1371ee5194c27860b3ff3ff3979d2", # login to spotify and monitor connection to get this id podcast_id="your_spotify_podcast_id",
-    sp_dc="xxxxxxxxxxxxxxxxxx", #can be found in cookies after logged in sp_key="xxxxxxxxxxxxxxxxxx" #can be found in cookies after logged in )
+    sp_dc="xxxxxxxxxxxxxxxxxx...xxx", # can be found in cookies after logged in (long string) sp_key="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" # can be found in cookies after logged in )

 # Get podcast metadata